havoc4u/X-Frame-Options/README.md

-# X-Frame-Options
-Resolved X-Frame-Options' to 'sameorigin' problem
+Resolved X-Frame-Options' to 'sameorigin' problem by using https://robwu.nl/cors-anywhere.html [To copy Source code of Website]